VanshKaithwas/diabetes-patent-cliff/README.md

 ## Why I focused on Germany

 Boehringer Ingelheim is one of Germany's biggest pharma companies and they're privately owned which is unusual for a company this size.
-Since I'm applying to TUM I wanted to understand the German pharma industry specifically.
+Since I'm applying to German universities I wanted to understand the German pharma industry specifically.

 ---

 Vansh Kaithwas
-Class 12 — Commerce + Information Technology + IP
+Class 12 — Commerce + Information Technology + IP.
-[vanshkaithwas1994@gmail.com].